RJvH/dapr-workshop/README.md

 In this assignment we will 'DAPRize' the Mail API and run it from Tye.

-After this assignment we
+After this assignment we know

-- know how to create/add DAPR components
+- how to create/add DAPR components
   - create input and output bindings
   - create secret store with a secrets file
-- know how to run this Api from Tye
+- how to run this Api from Tye
-- know how to trigger the Web Api operation using the DAPR input binding
+- how to trigger the Web Api operation using the DAPR input binding
-- know how to call the DAPR output binding to send an email
+- how to call the DAPR output binding to send an email
-- know how we can test HTTP endpoints using the RestClient VS Code extension
+- how we can test HTTP endpoints using the RestClient VS Code extension

 ### [Assignment 4 : Create the Weather API](./docs/assignment-4.md)

+In this assignment we will create a default WeatherForecast .NET6 minimal Web Api.

+After this assignment we know

-- create default .NET 6 weather API project
+- how to create a new .NET6 minimal Web Api project
-  - add health check on /health endpoint
+- how to run the Api from VS Code
+- how to check the OpenApi swagger page and test the API

 ### [Assignment 5 : DAPRize the Weather API](./docs/assignment-5.md)